KyrnDevelopment/MinecraftTexturePacks/COLOR&FORMATCODES.md

 # Color Codes

-Here are all the color codes Minecraft currently supports.
+Here is a list of all the color codes that Minecraft currently supports.

 | Color       | Chat Code	| MOTD Code	| Decimal	 | Hexadecimal |
 | :---:       | :---:     | :---:     | :---:    | :---:       |